Is there any support available for patient and public involvement (PPI) in the development of my application?

 Will there be more opportunities to apply for a fellowship from the SPCR?

 Yes there will be.
-The Primary Care Clinicians Career Progression Fellowship competition will run annually, launching in February/ March.
-The Post-Doctortoral Fellowship competition will be run twice a year; in Autumn with an expected start date in April and in Spring with an expected start date in October.
+The Primary Care Clinicians Career Progression Fellowship competition will run annually, launching in April.
+The Post-Doctoral Fellowship competition will be run twice a year; in Autumn with an expected start date in April and in Spring with an expected start date in October.

 Do I need to provide costings within my Fellowship application?